Wine cellar cooling from San Jose to South San Francisco Licensed and insured | CSLB #1099707 Emergency? (650) 333-4726

 Room Envelope

-Insulation, vapor barrier, glass, lighting, and door sealing determine how hard the system has to work.
+Insulation, glass, and door seals decide how hard the system has to work.

 Heat Rejection